+- an approving look or smile

+- private praise

+- Marvellous Me badges

+- informing parents and carers

+- Rights trees

-- an approving look or smile - private praise - public praise in class and assemblies - certificates, good news letters and stickers - informing parents and carers - displays -e.g. achievement trees, stars of the week - privilege time - special responsibilities - child's name written on the board Well Done - collaborative rewards filling a jar with pasta or marbles for a reward agreed by the class - visit other adults in the school to share good behaviour - visit the head teacher to share good behaviour
+- collaborative rewards filling a jar with pasta or marbles for a reward agreed by the class

 8. Behaviour Management Procedures (including Exclusion)

 All staff, teaching and non-teaching, are familiar with the school code of practice regarding behaviour and discipline, and all follow agreed procedures.
 Children and parents are also made aware of the school rules and expectations.
 Occasionally young children may forget our aims for good behaviour and be inconsiderate to others.
 When this happens the following procedures and sanctions are applied.